 Research

-Research in the Department of Physical Medicine and Rehabilitation at Indiana University School of Medicine makes life-changing recovery possible after injury and illness.
-Through research on motor recovery, emotion regulation, prognosis and rehabilitation outcomes, investigators help people walk, communicate, think and love again.
+Research in the Department of Physical Medicine and Rehabilitation (PM&R) at Indiana University School of Medicine makes life-changing recovery possible after injury and illness, focusing on diagnoses of brain injury, stroke, spinal cord injury, multiple sclerosis and musculoskeletal injuries.
+Through state-of-the-art facilities and innovative approaches, IU’s world-class researchers help people walk, communicate, think, strengthen relationships and reclaim their lives.

 Traumatic Brain Injury Model Systems